 Being a “good enough” parent means parenting without guilt, understanding that there’s no such thing as perfection, and letting go of our instinct to judge ourselves.
 There are so many moments of parenting during our kids’ lives and we can’t get every single one of them right.
 Also, we often won’t know the impact of our parenting until 20 years have passed.
 Parenting is an art and no two kids and no two parents are the same, so different parenting advice will work differently for each person.
 The most important thing is that we care and that we try to do our best.

 The home is where we nourish and receive nourishment.
 It’s where we learn about acceptance, forgiveness, and second chances.
 It’s where we receive physical and verbal expressions of love that give us so much of our self-esteem.
 When we experience Shalom Bayit, which means peace in the home and family harmony, we can positively contribute to the outside world.
-In this interview, JWRP Trip Leader Ruchi Koval shares strategies for apologizing effectively, as well as modeling harmonious behavior to our children.
+In this interview, JWRP Trip Leader Ruchi Koval shares strategies for apologizing effectively, as well as modeling harmonious behavior to our children, in order to achieve a state of true Shalom Bayit.

 Why is Shalom Bayit a Jewish value?